APTA-Technologies/APTAAnomaly/README.md

 ## NOTE
 This is a prerelease, the tools used in this artifact are still under heavy development.
 There will most likely be bugs, but we would love to hear about any [issues](https://github.com/APTA-Technologies/APTAAnomaly/issues) you encounter so we can fix them as quickly as possible.
 Any other kind of constructive feedback is also very welcome!

+## Parameters

+If you run APTAAnomaly during an incident and want results asap, you can set `CPULoad` to 1.
+If you want to run it on a machine still in production, you can set `CPULoad` to a lower number, e.g. `0.125`.
+It's the fraction of cores to use for processing the log data rounded up to the next full number of cores.

 ## Usage

 First, get the artifact into velociraptor.
 An easy way to do this is by going to the `view artifacts` tab in the web UI, pressing the `add an artifact` button and copying the contents of the `Windows.EventLogs.APTAAnomaly` file into the editor that pops up.